h2oai/wave/website/docs/tutorial-beer.md

 ## Summary

-In this tutorial, we learned how to send periodic updates to the Q server and observe changes in realtime.
+In this tutorial, we learned how to send periodic updates to the Wave server and observe changes in realtime.

 In the next tutorial, we'll put these principles to real-world use, popping up charts for a song instead of chart topping pop songs.